vpenso/scripts/docs/linux/locale.md

 /etc/vconsole.conf
 # keymap files (usually corresponds to one keyboard)
 find /usr/share/kbd/keymaps/ -type f
+# interactively enter a key and see what keysym it is configure
+xev | grep keysym
 ```

 `loadkeys` loads or modifies the keyboard driver's translation tables